ahoney/anaconda-cloud-docs/docs/using.rst

 #.
 Now you can upload the file to your new namespace.
 Unlike uploading
    packages or notebooks, there is no auto-detect for other types of files.
-You must explicitly specify the ‘package’, 'package-type' and 'version' fields.
+You must explicitly specify the 'package', 'package-type' and 'version' fields.

    In this example the package name is baby-names, the package type is a